LytixDev/wander/README.md

 ## Known bugs
 - The GUI is generally volatile and may seg fault.
+- When running the GUI packets may get stuck because of bloated/badly written listening methods.
 - There may be memory leaks from not freeing packets correctly after they have been dealth with by a node.
 This is only a problem with the simulation, and not the protocol itself.